w-gao/pgv/README.md

     wlgao/pgv:latest
 ```

-This created a container in detach (`-d`) mode, exposes port `8000`, with a volume for the graph files.
+This creates a container in detach (`-d`) mode, exposes port `8000`, with a volume for the graph files.

-You can add additional volumes if you want to construct your own graphs inside the container, or, if you have `vg`
+You can add additional volumes if you want to construct your own graphs inside the container, or, if you have
-installed on your local system, you can use the [pgv CLI](./cli.py) to pre-process graphs on your host machine.
+[`vg`](https://github.com/vgteam/vg/) installed on your local system, you can use the [pgv CLI](./cli.py) to
+pre-process graphs.

 If successful, `pgv` should be running at: